 Mallet finger occurs when the tendon responsible for straightening the finger is damaged, leading to a deformity.
 When suffering from mallet finger, pain is often experienced, while others feel no pain at all.
 Treatments for a mallet finger can be as minimal as using a splint, or as serious as surgery.
 In this injury guide, you’ll learn how to identify mallet finger and different mallet finger treatments.

 Also known as “baseball finger,” this condition is defined as a deformity in the finger that prevents you from straightening the tip of it (known as the distal interphalangeal joint or DIP joint).
-The tendon responsible for straightening the finger or thumb is damaged, causing the tip of the finger joint to rest in a bent position (flexion).
+The tendon responsible for straightening the end of the finger or thumb becomes damaged, causing the tip of the finger joint to rest in a bent position (flexion).

 The middle three fingers on the dominant hand are the most likely to suffer from a mallet injury, often from sports or other physical activities.